Gare du Nord (Paris Métro): Platforms

 The stations of the two lines are of a standard configuration: they include two platforms flanking two tracks under an elliptical vault.
 However, the Line 4 station also has a later extension, recognizable by its much higher ceiling and mezzanine.

 The platforms of Line 5 are decorated in the Andreu-Motte style: the fittings are orange, but the tiles are white and bevelled.
 The advertising frames are metallic, and the name of the station is indicated on enamelled plates, in Parisine font.
-Line 4 platforms were raised and platform screen doorswere installed in 2019.
+Line 4 platforms were raised and platform screen doors were installed in 2019.

 Bus and RER connections

 From the station, it is possible, thanks to underground links, to reach the RER B and RER D lines, the Gare de Magenta of the RER E and the La Chapelle of the Line 2.

 The station is served by lines 26, 31, 35, 38, 39, 43, 45, 46, 48, 54, 56, 91, 302 and the OpenTour tourist line of the RATP Bus Network and, at night, by lines N01, N02, N14, N43, N44, N140 and N143 of the Noctilien network.